Chocolate: Theobromine and oxalate

-Non-human animals
+Toxicity to animals

 In sufficient amounts, the theobromine found in chocolate is toxic to animals such as cats, dogs, horses, parrots, and small rodents because they are unable to metabolize the chemical effectively.
 If animals are fed chocolate, the theobromine may remain in the circulation for up to 20 hours, possibly causing epileptic seizures, heart attacks, internal bleeding, and eventually death.
 Medical treatment performed by a veterinarian involves inducing vomiting within two hours of ingestion and administration of benzodiazepines or barbiturates for seizures, antiarrhythmics for heart arrhythmias, and fluid diuresis.

 A typical 20 kg dog will normally experience great intestinal distress after eating less than 240 g of dark chocolate, but will not necessarily experience bradycardia or tachycardia unless it eats at least a half a kilogram (1.1 lb) of milk chocolate.
 Dark chocolate has 2 to 5 times more theobromine and thus is more dangerous to dogs.
 According to the Merck Veterinary Manual, approximately 1.3 grams of baker's chocolate per kilogram of a dog's body weight (0.02 oz/lb) is sufficient to cause symptoms of toxicity.
 For example, a typical 25 g baker's chocolate bar would be enough to bring about symptoms in a 20 kg dog.
 In the 20th century, there were reports that mulch made from cocoa bean shells is dangerous to dogs and livestock.

 Research

 Commonly consumed chocolate is high in fat and sugar, which are associated with an increased risk for obesity when chocolate is consumed in excess.

 Overall evidence is insufficient to determine the relationship between chocolate consumption and acne.
 Various studies point not to chocolate, but to the high glycemic nature of certain foods, like sugar, corn syrup, and other simple carbohydrates, as potential causes of acne, along with other possible dietary factors.

 Food, including chocolate, is not typically viewed as addictive.
 Some people, however, may want or crave chocolate, leading to a self-described term, chocoholic.

 By some popular myths, chocolate is considered to be a mood enhancer, such as by increasing sex drive or stimulating cognition, but there is little scientific evidence that such effects are consistent among all chocolate consumers.
 If mood improvement from eating chocolate occurs, there is not enough research to indicate whether it results from the favorable flavor or from the stimulant effects of its constituents, such as caffeine, theobromine, or their parent molecule, methylxanthine.
 A 2019 review reported that chocolate consumption does not improve depressive mood.

-Reviews support a short-term effect of lowering blood pressure by consuming cocoa products, but there is no evidence of long-term cardiovascular health benefit.
+Reviews support a short-term effect of lowering blood pressure by consuming cocoa products, but there is limited evidence of long-term cardiovascular health benefit.
 Chocolate and cocoa are under preliminary research to determine if consumption affects the risk of certain cardiovascular diseases.
-While daily consumption of cocoa flavanols (minimum dose of 200 mg) appears to benefit platelet and vascular function, there is no good evidence to indicate an effect on heart attacks or strokes.
-Research has shown that consuming dark chocolate does not substantially affect blood pressure.
+Daily consumption of cocoa flavanols (minimum dose of 200 mg) appears to benefit platelet and vascular function.